 Most of the casinos have a “Corporation” which basically has unlimited money to cover the table for the Asian and California games.
 This means that when the “Corporation” is the bank, money will always cover your bet.
 That’s good if you win, and obviously, bad if you lose.

-For more information on what benefits you get from each casino’s cards, see this article.
+For more information on what benefits you get from each casino’s membership cards, see this article.

 Bicycle Club

 The Bicycle Club, often called the “Bike” is not the biggest but possibly the friendliest.
 If you play the higher limit poker tables, all food is free.
 Nice.
-They also have Yoshi’s sushi restaurant there.
 They also keep expanding the poker area.
-Like Commerce, they have some big tournaments during the year.
+Like Commerce, they have some big tournaments during the year and as of 2016, they have a hotel.

 Bicycle Club